KieranQB/UWA-ROS2-workshop/day2/README.md

 The robot is still using the simulated hardware, this is because iwe haven't told the system to use drivers to talk to the real devices.
 We will download the following packages to setup our robot correctly.

+* joy for controller
+* joy teleop for going between controller and velocity commands
 * sick_scan_xd for the lidar
 * phidget_spatial for the IMU
 * luxonis depth ai for the camera